Hasselblad X1D vs Leica X-U Typ 113

-Both the X1D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the X1D and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The X1D was replaced by the Hasselblad X1D II, while the X-U Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica X-U Typ 113 Manual.
+Further information on the features and operation of the X1D and X-U Typ 113 can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what is the bottom line?
 Which of the two cameras – the Hasselblad X1D or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Hasselblad X1D-50c: